 Federal Fingerprinting uses the latest technology to assure you fast, accurate and good fingerprints.
-Live Scan fingerprinting is used about 95% of the time for all fingerprinting purposes in California.
+Live Scan fingerprinting services are used about 95% of the time for all fingerprinting purposes in California.
 Our Live Scan fingerprinting systems obtain the best results for all your fingerprinting needs.
 Live Scan fingerprinting also known as digital fingerprinting is superior compared to the regular fingerprint Ink Cards and Live Scan fingerprinting results usually come back about 5 times faster than ink fingerprint cards and can be sent off the same day.
-However in some cases Ink Fingerprints are required, please see below for more information or you may also call us.
+However, in some cases Ink Fingerprints are required, please see below for more information.
+You may also call us.

 The California Department of Justice (DOJ) is mandated to maintain the statewide criminal record repository for the State of California.
 In this capacity, sheriff, police and probation departments, district attorney offices, and courts submit arrest and corresponding disposition information.
 The DOJ uses this information to compile records of arrest and prosecution, known as “RAP sheets,” for individuals and disseminates the information for law enforcement and regulatory (employment and licensing) purposes.
 RAP sheets are based upon fingerprint submissions, and therefore positively identified biometrically; a process by which a person’s unique identity is confirmed.